 - Keep a journal.
 Putting your thoughts on paper can help you process the experience.

 Grief is experienced in your body too.
-The shock of the loss, even if you were expecting it, can trigger the release of adrenaline and other chemicals that can make you feel anxious and lead to a range of other symptoms.
-Feeling tense, experiencing headaches, feeling sick, unexplained aches and pains, and a tight feeling in the chest and stomach are all common physical responses to grief.
+The shock of the loss, even if you were expecting it, can trigger the release of adrenaline and other chemicals in your body.
+This can make you feel anxious or make it hard to switch off anxiety.
+Other physical responses to grief include headaches, nausea, unexplained aches and pains, and a tight feeling in the chest and stomach.

 Physical reactions caused by the emotional strain of grief can, in turn, affect your ability to manage your emotions and think clearly.
 It is a good idea to talk to your doctor about any physical issues that are worrying you or making it harder to cope.